RocketChat/Rocket.Chat/packages/tap-i18n/README.md

 **cdn\_path:** An alternative path from which you want tap-i18n resources to be loaded.
 Example: "http://cdn.example.com/tap-i18n".

 **preloaded_langs:** An array of languages tags.
-If isn't empty, a single synchronous ajax requrest will load the translation strings for all the languages tags listed.
+If isn't empty, a single synchronous ajax request will load the translation strings for all the languages tags listed.
 If you want to load all the supported languages set preloaded_langs to `["*"]` (`"*"` must be the first item of the array, the rest of the array will be ignored. `["zh-*"]` won't work).

 **Notes:**